Hoxne Hoard: Local context

 Hoxne, where the hoard was discovered, is located in Suffolk in modern-day East Anglia.
 Although no large, aristocratic villa has been located in the Hoxne area, there was a Roman settlement nearby from the first through fourth centuries at Scole, about 3.2 km north–west of Hoxne, at the intersection of two Roman roads.
 One of these, Pye Road, (today's A140), linked Venta Icenorum (Caistor St Edmund) to Camulodunum (Colchester) and Londinium (London).

 The field in which the hoard was discovered was shown by the 1994 excavation to probably have been cleared by the early Bronze Age, when it began to be used for agriculture and settlement.
 Some settlement activity occurred near the hoard findspot by the first half of the first millennium BC, but there is no evidence of Roman buildings in the immediate vicinity.
 The field where the hoard was deposited may have been in cultivation during the early phase of the Roman period but the apparent absence of fourth-century coins suggests that it may have been converted to pasture or else had reverted to woodland by that time.

 The Hoxne Hoard is not the only cache of Roman treasure to have been discovered in the area.
-In 1781 some labourers unearthed a lead box by the river at Clint Farm in Eye, 4.8 km south of Scole and 3.2 km south–west of Hoxne.
+In 1781 labourers unearthed a lead box by the river at Clint Farm in Eye, 4.8 km south of Scole and 3.2 km south–west of Hoxne.
 The box contained about 600 Roman gold coins dating to the reigns of Valens and Valentinian I (reigned 364–375), Gratian (375–383), Theodosius I (378–395), Arcadius (395–408), and Honorius (393–423).
-This was the largest hoard of Roman gold coins ever discovered in Britain, but the coins were dispersed during the 18th and 19th centuries, and cannot now be easily be identified in coin collections.
+At that time this was the largest hoard of Roman gold coins ever discovered in Britain, but the coins were dispersed during the 18th and 19th centuries and cannot now easily be identified in coin collections.
 As a result, the relationship (if any) between the Eye hoard and that in Hoxne cannot be determined, even if the proximity suggests they may have been related.